 - Faculty/Staff Access: Contact your immediate supervisor

-If you have a problem gaining access to a door you believe you should have access to, contact the Gull Card Office.
+For help with Gull Card problems including Door Access, please visit the Gull Card Support Center.
 Remember, you can test your card for access even when a particular door or area is scheduled to be open.

 Most doors on campus contain one of two types of locks.
 Proximity locks are found on most building exteriors and computer lab doors.
 They require you to swipe your Gull Card in front of the reader to gain access.
 Remember, when the light turns green, your card is accepted.
 If it turns red, your card is denied.